Nothing to see here, UK PM Johnson says of apartment refurbishment probe | Law-Order

-British Prime Minister Boris Johnson said on Wednesday there was nothing to see or to worry about in an electoral watchdog investigation into the funding of the refurbishment his Downing Street apartment.
+British Prime Minister Boris Johnson said on Thursday there was nothing to see or to worry about in an electoral watchdog investigation into the funding of the refurbishment of his Downing Street apartment.

-The Electoral Commission began an investigation on Wednesday into the refurbishment of Johnson's Downing Street apartment, saying there were grounds to suspect an offence may have been committed.
-During a trip to a London school, Johnson said he would comply with whatever the Electoral Commission demands following its investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)